 Before I get on the loom, I hand dye my yarns.
 I use a variety of methods.
 Currently I am working on an ikat warp.
-That process is for another journal entry!
+Read more about this specific process in this blog post.
 I like to work with simple weave structures to highlight warp patterning or give opportunity to create hand-manipulated details.
 The weaving process from dressing the loom to washing the finished fabric is long but it is always meditative.

 Planning & Design